jerrymjones/MonthlyBudgetReport/README.md

 Monthly Budget Report is an extension for the [Moneydance](https://moneydance.com/) Personal Finance app to help you report how well you are meeting your monthly spending goals.
-The main reason to us this extension instead of the built in Moneydance budget report is that this extension properly handles negative budget amounts.
+The main reason to use this extension instead of the built in Moneydance budget report is that this extension properly handles negative budget amounts.
 I see a budget as being fluid throughout the year.
 Budget amounts always need to be updated throughout the year as spending changes and I like to be able to